natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JA37C.md

 * Extremely poor energy retention during sustained turns, only made worse by its acceleration at low speeds
 * Fuel-thirsty afterburner
-* Lackluster performance at mid-to-low subsonic speeds and mediocre acceleration
+* Lacklustre performance at mid-to-low subsonic speeds and mediocre acceleration
 * Weak airbrakes
 * You are facing better-performing missiles at your BR
 * Radar locks onto chaff easily